-FDP_UCT.1 Basic data exchange confidentiality
+FDP_UCT.1 Basic data exchange confidentiality Hierarchical to: No other components.
 Dependencies: No dependencies.
 FDP_UCT.1.1 The TSF shall enforce the Loader SFP to receive user data in a manner protected from unauthorised disclosure.

 The TOE shall meet the requirement "Limited availability - Loader (FDP_UIT.1)" as specified below: